ewyser/elastoPlasm.jl/README.md

 The solver relies on random gaussian fields to generate initial fields $\psi(\boldsymbol{x})$, *e.g.,* the cohesion $c(\boldsymbol{x}_p)$ or the internal friction angle $\phi(\boldsymbol{x}_p)$, with $\boldsymbol{x}_p$ the material point's coordinates.

-## Performance Hierarchy in HPC
+## Performance Hierarchy
 In the context of High-Performance Computing (HPC), it’s essential to understand the different tiers of performance based on the computational resources available:

 - *standard*: This tier is characterized by single-core CPU usage, suitable for basic tasks like light simulations and data processing.
 - moderate: This level utilizes multi-core CPUs and a single GPU, allowing for medium-scale simulations and machine learning tasks.
-- **high** Performance: This tier represents the use of multi-node systems with multiple CPUs and GPUs, ideal for large-scale simulations and deep learning applications.
+- **high** Performance: This tier represents the use of multi-node systems with multiple CPUs and GPUs, ideal for large-scale simulations.

 The stylized term $_s\mathrm{m}^\mathbf{H}\mathrm{PC}$ captures this hierarchy, where &ₛ indicates Standard, mᴴ represents the transition to Moderate and High performance, and PC signifies High-Performance Computing.
-This notation reflects our commitment to providing scalable solutions that adapt to various performance needs.
+This notation reflects the commitment to providing scalable solutions that adapt to various performance needs.

 ### How to ```plasmazing``` ?